Edited: August 2, 2021

+Rosacea is a skin condition that many redheads suffer from.
+When you have rosacea, there is an increased redness and visible blood vessels.
+These can also be accompanied by small pus-filled bumps.
 It usually worsens with cold and hot weather, and layering thick makeup never makes the issue go away – it only covers it up.
 You may have even thought you had acne when your skin was actually indicating you had the commonly misunderstood skin condition called rosacea.
-Rosacea is an inflammatory disorder affecting the face and symptoms manifest differently from patient to patient, so tailored treatment to fit individual needs is key.
+Rosacea is an inflammatory disorder affecting the face and symptoms manifest differently from patient to patient.